orkes-io/docs/docs/getting-started/playground/using-conductor-playground.md

 ---
 # Conductor Playground

+## TL;dr

+To get started in Orkes Playground, go to [https://play.orkes.io](https://play.orkes.io) and create a free account!

 ## What is Conductor Playground?
 [Conductor Playground](https://play.orkes.io) is a free developer environment for developers to try out and learn more about Conductor.
 It is fully hosted by Orkes and is run as a multi-tenant cluster.
 Developers should use playground for getting familiarized with what Conductor offers, and is *NOT* intended to run production Conductor workflows.
-For running Conductor orchestration & workflows in production one can:
+For running Conductor orchestration & workflows in production we recommend:

 * Use [Orkes Cloud](https://orkes.io/cloud/) for a fully managed and hosted Conductor cluster deployed to your cloud.
 It comes with free and paid plans!
 * Install and use the open source [Conductor](../install/running-locally).

-The workflows that you create and execute will generally be persisted in the Playground so that when you come back next time, you can continue where you left off.
-Having said that, Playground doesn't offer any SLA on availability of the service or the data contained in it, and is therefore not suited for production use.

 ## Logging in to Conductor Playground